DS3Lab/cognival-cli/README.md

     - CuDNN >= 7.6.5
     - NVIDIA drivers >= 418.39 (can be determined with nvidia-smi)
     - NVIDIA SMI (for scheduling and monitoring)
+- Python requirements are specified in requirements.txt (must be manually installed through pip when installing via `python setup.py install`).
+When installing a tar.gz release via pip, requirements are installed automatically.

 ## A framework for cognitive word embedding evaluation
 The tool generates and fits a neural network regression to predict cognitive data such as fMRI, eye-tracking and EEG (corpora mapping words to cognitive signals) from word embedding inputs.
 Thus, it allows determining the predictive power of sets of of word embeddings with respect to cognitive sources.
 Currently supported modalities are **eye-tracking**, **electroencephalography (EEG)** and **functional magnetic resonance imaging (fMRI)**.
-Furthermore, the significance of the prediction can be estimated by comparing a set of embeddings with n-fold random embeddings of identical dimensionality and computing statistic significance using the Wilcoxon signed-rank test with conservative Bonferroni correction, counteracting the multiple hypotheses problem.
+Furthermore, the significance of the prediction can be estimated by comparing a set of embeddings with n-fold random baselines of identical dimensionality and computing statistic significance using the Wilcoxon signed-rank test with conservative Bonferroni correction, counteracting the multiple hypotheses problem.

 ## Terminology
 - Embeddings: Word embeddings in textual format, with a single vector per word.
 Context-sensitive embedding types like BERT and ELMo thus require preprocessing
 - Cognitive source: per-word cognitive signal vectors (e.g. EEG electrodes or eye-tracking statistics)
-- Experiment: Combination of a set of embeddings, associated n-fold set of random embeddings and a cognitive source.
+- Experiment: Combination of a set of embeddings, associated n-fold set of random baselines and a cognitive source.

 In the cases of fMRI and EEG, we want to predict a vector representing the data and not a specific feature.